Disclaimer: Harry Potter and all of the characters are owned by J.K. Rowling. Professor Sheridan and a few other characters in here are mine, though.

 "You'll never let me forget that, will you?" he murmured.

-"Forget all the times you wouldn't let me in about the danger you were in?" she clarified.
-"No. Of course I won't, Severus.
+"Forget all the times you wouldn't let me in about the danger you faced?" she clarified.
+"No. Of course I won't.
 This secret is nothing like that, though.
 No one will die over it.
 I promise.
 It's more like a social experiment actually."

 "I'll be glad when I get my wife back," he remarked softly.
 "When all I have to deal with is you spending all your time up there with your stars and me having to drag you home afterward."

 "Awe.
-Did you miss me, Severus?"
+Did you miss me?"
 She glanced up at him, catching his soulful black eyes.

 "Well, I missed you," she said, turning her head and giving him a simple kiss to the cheek.
 She giggled when she heard his grumble.
 "What?"